angrytoad/ov-demo/README.md

 Components are organised roughly following atomic design principals, this is the most superior way to organism components in my (very) biased opinion.

-There could have been a lot more error handling but again, time constraints.
+All the big errors are handled, but there could have been a lot more error handling on a per-request basis.

 Likewise with tests, although in the past few years i've had a bit of an epiphany and am now a huge advocate for reducing/eliminating tests in most